The Gradle Artifactory Plugin supports all versions of Gradle including Gradle 2.0 and is available from the Gradle Plugins Gallery.

 Using the Artifactory Plugin DSL

-The Gradle Artifactory plugin can be configured using its own convention DSL inside the
+The Gradle Artifactory plugin can be configured using its own Convention DSL inside the

-The syntax of the Convention DSL is shown below.
+The syntax of the Convention DSL is described below:

 The Artifactory Project Publish Task